Accio/AMIDD/README.md

 ### Learning objectives

-We explore the drug-discovery process and study applications of mathematics and informatics with case studies.
-We examine how mathematics concepts and informatics tools are used to model complex systems at multiple levels - molecular level, cellular and omics level, organ- and system-level, and population level - and how the multiscale modelling approach contributes to drug discovery.
+* We explore the drug-discovery process and study applications of mathematics and informatics with case studies.
+* We examine how mathematics concepts and informatics tools are used to model complex systems at multiple levels, and how the *multiscale modelling approach* contributes to drug discovery.
+* We encourage interdisciplinary thinking, application- and question-driven learning, and teamwork.

 ## Admission requirements